ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-New Data Structures & Algorithms Series - <a href="https://medium.com/launch-school/new-data-structures-algorithms-series-947550e7db0f" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Slow, Painful Death Of Agile and Jira - <a href="https://medium.com/entrepreneur-s-handbook/the-slow-painful-death-of-agile-and-jira-c8de04e4269a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Launch School`**
+✍️ **posted by `Joe Procopio`**

-<blockquote>Launch School is excited to announce a significant expansion of the Core Curriculum, including two new books on the Open Book Shelf.</blockquote>
+<blockquote>Agile has stopped being agile, so it’s time for Agile to go and take Jira with it</blockquote>

 <h3>2.
-You’re Overthinking This — Get Unstuck from Your Programming Rut - <a href="https://medium.com/code-like-a-girl/youre-overthinking-this-get-unstuck-from-your-programming-rut-5e464eb7e906" target="_blank" rel="noopener noreferrer">link</a></h3>
+‘MathPrompt’ Embarassingly Jailbreaks All LLMs Available On The Market Today - <a href="https://medium.com/@bamania-ashish/mathprompt-embarassingly-jailbreaks-all-llms-available-on-the-market-today-d749da26c6e8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julie Perilla Garcia`**
+✍️ **posted by `Dr. Ashish Bamania`**

-<blockquote>How to deal with paralysis-by-analysis in Software Development.</blockquote>
+<blockquote>A deep dive into how ‘MathPrompt’ works, why it is so effective, and why it needs early patching  to prevent harmful LLM content generation</blockquote>

 <h3>3.
 I used OpenAI’s o1 model to develop a trading strategy.
 It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>